qha/community-core/README.md

 - Generic info about picking mechanical locks with tentative method by Schuyler Towne: https://youtu.be/JdpP7yPY4ls
 - We need to start attacking Disc Detainer locks.
 Shmoocon Firetalks 2011: https://youtu.be/nT0PDQUZi74
 - https://toool.nl/Publications - Han Fey articles about Abloy all locks manufactured before 2006.

-## Special thanks

-- Lock Picking Lawyer and Bosnianbill for making lock picking videos both interesting and funny, and creating the Community Pick (or "The pick that Bosnianbill and I made").
-- Han Fey for documenting many Abloy cores in https://toool.nl/Publications
-- Matt "Huxleypig" Smith for documenting vulnerabilities of many disk detainer locks publicly.
-- Tarehjerne for creating a very clear video about Protec 2 (https://youtu.be/6zVSJ_wauwg) and providing info about disk detainer locks in general.
-- idanhurja for publishing lots of information about modern Abloy locks including publicly showing the picking tip he used for Protec 2 (https://youtu.be/AsG90UGRTpw) and documenting the similarities and differences of Exec and Easy: https://youtu.be/bH5936vuLlY and https://youtu.be/AEXP4zczivM
-- Schuyler Towne for publishing easy to explanations about picking locks with tentative method in general.

 ## Abloy Classic measurements (official numbers unknown)